 - Convenient onsite diagnostic imaging including x-rays and MRI scans

 - Foot and ankle surgery, including minimally invasive (arthroscopic) and traditional open approaches

 - Foot and ankle braces and taping to help prevent sports injuries

 - Physical therapy to help you recover from foot and ankle injuries

 - Advanced techniques for foot and ankle trauma

 - Deformity reconstruction, fracture fixation

 It’s important to know that many foot and ankle issues can be resolved with conservative measures such as modifying footwear, physical therapy, or medication.

 If these don’t provide relief, surgery may be recommended.
-Most foot and ankle surgery is performed on an outpatient basis, so you can have your procedure and go home the same day.
+Most foot and ankle surgeries are performed on an outpatient basis, so you can have your procedure and go home the same day.
 Learn more about ambulatory surgery for orthopaedic procedures.

 Collaboration with sports medicine specialists